A Level Chemistry is a stimulating, rigorous and challenging subject that will develop your scientific skills and knowledge.

 Minimum entry requirements

-• Science core and additional B/B or if separate sciences Chemistry grade B and a grade B in another science
+- Combined Science 6/6 or, if separate sciences, Chemistry grade 6 and a grade 6 in another science.

-If you wish to study this at degree level we strongly recommend you take another science or maths A Level.
+If you wish to study Chemistry at degree level we strongly recommend you take another science or maths A Level.

 Information & support